geeknik/my-awesome-stars/topics.md

 ## web

+- [arthaud/git-dumper](https://github.com/arthaud/git-dumper) - A tool to dump a git repository from a website
+- [gregpr07/browser-use](https://github.com/gregpr07/browser-use) - Make websites accessible for AI agents
 - [yunekit/jexus](https://github.com/yunekit/jexus) - Jexus is a high-performance web server and reverse proxy server that works on Linux, and it is also a high-quality container for self-hosted web applications such as asp.net core, tomcat, golang web,
 - [eythaann/Seelen-UI](https://github.com/eythaann/Seelen-UI) - The Fully Customizable Desktop Environment for Windows 10/11.
 - [owickstrom/the-monospace-web](https://github.com/owickstrom/the-monospace-web) - A minimalist design exploration